Shoulder InstabilityEn Español (Spanish Version)

 Posterior—The humeral head moves toward the back.
 This is often caused by a severe muscle spasm, such as during an electric shock or

-.
+seizure.
 It less commonly happens as a consequence of direct trauma, which can lead to later chronic instability.

 - Multidirectional—This usually occurs in athletes born with very loose joints.
 Certain sports that require great shoulder range of motion, such as swimming, may lead to multidirectional instability.
 In some less common instances, patients purposely contract or relax muscles to create an instability episode, which is sometimes associated with psychological problems.